pmenzel/taxonomy-tools/README.md

 ```

 By default, the program returns the standard LCA for the given list of taxon IDs.
-When setting the option `-m lowest`, it instead returns that taxon which is lowest
+When setting the option `-m lowest`, it instead returns that taxon that is lowest
-in a path and above any bifurcation creates by the input IDs.
+in a path and above any bifurcation created by the input IDs.

 Example: